coreweave/nccl-tests/README.md

 ### Slurm

-CoreWeave provides a way to deploy a slurm cluster on top of our managed kubernetes cluster using a tool called `sunk`.
+CoreWeave provides a way to deploy a slurm cluster on top of our managed Kubernetes cluster using a tool called `sunk`.

 Example `SBATCH` scripts are provided in the `slurm/` directory.
 There you'll find the following examples of 64 GPU (8 node) runs: